JuliaDataScience/JuliaDataScience/contents/transform.md

 ```

 where the `:` means "select all the columns" as described in @sec:select.
-Alternatively, it can be written by using Julia's broadcasting and modify column `grade_2020` by using `df.grade_2020`:
+Alternatively, it can be written by using Julia's broadcasting and modify column `grade_2020` by acessing the column with `df.grade_2020`:

 ```jl
 s = """